 Grand Central Art Center is the result of a unique partnership between the California State University at Fullerton and the City of Santa Ana.
 Located ten miles south of the main campus in the heart of downtown Santa Ana, the art center is a mixed residential, commercial and educational complex.
 The art center is a 45,000 square-foot, full city-block long and half-city block deep, three-level structure that houses: the Grand Central Main Gallery, Project Room, Education/Teaching Gallery, Grand Central Theater, Gypsy Den Café, Hipcooks, Claudia de la Cruz Flamenco Institute, Breath of Fire Latina Theater Ensemble, The Wayward Artist, living/studio spaces for visual arts graduate students, and a studio and living space dedicated to the center’s international artist-in-residence program.

-The Grand Central building in downtown Santa Ana, now known as Grand Central Art Center (GCAC), was originally built in 1922 as a market.
+The Grand Central building in downtown Santa Ana, now known as Grand Central Art Center (GCAC), was originally built in 1922 as the central market for the Orange County region.
 The building was a single story and contained stalls for independent grocers, produce vendors, butchers, etc. and was constructed mid-block between First and Second Streets, with openings facing both Broadway and Sycamore Street.
-Two years later, in 1924, a two-story addition was added was added to the building.
-The renovation provided a main entrance on the 2nd street promenade, 12 storefronts on the first floor, and 29 residential apartments on the second story.
+Two years later, in 1924, a two-story addition was added to the building.
+The renovation provided the main entrance on the 2nd street promenade, 12 storefronts on the first floor, and 29 residential apartments on the second story.
 The main entrance on Second Street provided additional access to the original market to the south.
 The Grand Central building served as the central market for Orange County up until the 1940s.

 Eventually, the City of Santa Ana purchased and refurbished the Grand Central Building as part of an initiative to revitalize the downtown areas.
 LA-based architect Steven Ehrlich did the original design for the remodel; Orange County-based Robbins, Jorgensen and Christopher was the executive architectural firm.
 In 1994, the city partnered with Santa Ana community activist and visionary Don Cribb and Cal State Fullerton Gallery Director Mike McGee to convert the old Grand Central building into Grand Central Art Center.
 GCAC quickly became the center for a ten-square block area in the heart of downtown which would be designated as the Artists Village.